 Starting a Business

 Sometimes it is caused by getting laid off from your current job; sometimes it stems from a belief that you can provide a product or service that no one else can; but almost always, it is brought about by a strong desire to be your own boss.
 However, before you jump off into the world of the self-employed, there are many things that you should know.
-This article will give you some information on the different types of legal structures that your business may take, but you should always consult with professionals knowledgeable about law, accounting, insurance, and finance before you take the plunge.
+This article will give you some information on the different types of legal structures that your business may take, but you should always consult with professionals knowledgeable about the law, accounting, insurance, and finance before you take the plunge.

 Major Types of Business Structure